 - 1. Grind a representative sample to the particle size of powdered sugar.
 The sample does not need to be passed through a mesh screen. - 2.
 Prepare extraction solvent (50% methanol) by adding 50 mL of distilled or deionized water to 50 mL of methanol for each sample to be tested. - 3.
 Transfer 100 mL of 50% methanol to a container and add 20 g of the ground sample.
 Note: The ratio of sample to extraction solvent is 1:5 (w/v). - 4.
 Mix by shaking in a sealed container for a minimum of 10 minutes. - 5.
-Centrifuge the sample at 3,500 rpm for 5 minutes to pellet the particulate matter. - 6.
-Collect the supernatant and proceed to the assay procedure. - 7.
-Final dilution for use in calculations is 1:5.
+Centrifuge the sample at 3,500 rpm for 5 minutes to pellet the particulate matter.

+- 6. Collect the supernatant and proceed to the assay procedure.
+No further dilution of the sample into the wash buffer is necessary. - 7.
+The final dilution for use in calculations is 1:5.